Szybet/InkWatchy/README.md

 - Many debugging tools in config.h
 - Most UI is rendered only when needed / values it's showing changed.
 Good for battery life
 - <sub> Proper variable naming and camelCase everywhere</sub>
 - LittleFS is used instead of NVS.
 Which means better code, logs in file system.
+Resources not uploaded on every program change.
 Awesome

 </details>